Workplace Violence Protection Restraining Orders

 Restraining orders are civil orders and are not criminal proceedings in and of themselves.
 However, if the restrained party violates the order, the violation may be charged as a misdemeanor with the possibility of jail time for up to one year.
 In addition, a violation of a restraining order may be charged as “contempt of court,” which also carries potential jail time.
 If you feel that a workplace violence protection restraining order has unfairly been issued against you, you need to contact an attorney as soon as possible.
 We can thoroughly read the documents that the other party filled out and examine them for any incorrect statements or misleading evidence before coming up with a legal strategy accordingly.Contact a Restraining Order Lawyer in the San Diego Area

 Whether you are pursuing or defending against a workplace violence protection restraining order, San Diego attorney Roseline D. Feral can offer vital assistance.
 Our firm has extensive experience in all aspects of restraining order cases.
 We represent people in many Southern California cities, including Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-For a free initial consultation, contact us online or call us at 619-232-1010.
+For an initial consultation, contact us online or call us at 619-232-1010.
 Alternatively, you may be able to speak to Attorney Feral directly at 619-301-1191.
 She also can assist people who are seeking a domestic violence lawyer or guidance in handling proceedings related to other types of injunctions.